DIY Donut Wall Dessert Table For A Wedding Or Shower

 If you are setting up your own coffee bar, you are going to need a few necessities.
 We got these insulated paper coffee cups for our coffee.
 They are SO cute, and were perfect for our coffee bar.

-Let your guests know where your coffee bar is with this lighted sign!
+Let your guests know where your treat bar is with this sign made to look like rustic wood:

 5) Scoop Up Plates, Forks, and Napkins